 The Think, Design, Create model was developed by e-learning coordinator, Sandy Bornholdt.
 It supports teacher inquiry, putting Māori first.
 The model is used both with teachers and students as part of their learning process.

-Sandy explains, the Think, Design, Create learning model links into the digital strands of the technology curriculum as well as being an inquiry model.
+The Think, Design, Create learning model links into the digital strands of the technology curriculum as well as being an inquiry model, Sandy explains.
 Learners begin by building base knowledge, which is done in learning sprints.
 They then move through the phases of designing and creating.
 Time for reflection is important to plan the next learning steps.
 The cycle is responsive.

 Sandy began researching and developing the model when she was at Mindlab.
 She continued to develop it at Te Kura o Matapihi as part of her teacher/leadership inquiry.
 This gives her a vehicle for improving her practice as well as looking at how to implement the Hangarau Matahiko curriculum school-wide.